Yardenrsk/SpikeAlert/README.md

 # SpikeAlert

-Spike is my girlfriend's dog, it loves to eat, especially on time (at 7pm).
+Spike is my girlfriend's dog, he loves to eat, especially on time (at 7pm).

 Together we made an automation using life360 API and Selenium library